openstack/puppet-glance/README.md

 for full examples, see the examples directory.

-in the module, puppetlabs-openstack, the following classes configure parts of glance:
+in the module, puppet-openstack, the following classes configure parts of glance:

   - openstack::glance    # api, file backend, and registry